Poindexter Village

 Poindexter Village was a historic public housing complex in the King-Lincoln Bronzeville neighborhood of Columbus, Ohio.
 Today, the remaining two buildings are set to become the Poindexter Village Museum and Cultural Center.

 Poindexter Village was the first public housing project in Columbus, and one of the first in the United States.
-It was named for James Preston Poindexter, an abolitionist and baptist minister who lived and practiced in the city.
+It was named for James Preston Poindexter, an abolitionist and Baptist minister who lived and practiced in the city.

 Attributes

 Poindexter Village was established in the then-segregated East Side of Columbus.
 It was the first public housing in Columbus, and one of the first in the United States.
 The project provided stable and safe residences for African American families, allowing them to become successful.
 According to state senator Hearcel Craig, the project was essential to the success of Columbus as a whole.

 Poindexter Village had a cost of $2,098 in 1940, and opened with about 400 units.
 It had 27 acres and 35 buildings.
 Noted Columbus architect Howard Dwight Smith was hired as consulting architect for the project.
 It was known as a hard-working and self-sufficient community, where neighbors took care of each other and set high standards for their careers - it became home to community leaders, doctors, educators, and artists.

-The project was named for James Preston Poindexter, an abolitionist and baptist minister who lived and practiced in the city.
-Poindexter was also the first Black city councilor in Columbus, and the first Black member of the city's board of education.
+The project was named for James Preston Poindexter, an abolitionist and Baptist minister who lived and practiced in the city.
+Poindexter was also the first Black person to serve on the city council in Columbus, and the first Black member of the city's board of education.